Luashine/wc3-debug-console-paste-helper/README.md

 - Multi-line paste
 - Prepares code lines for you
 - Skips empty lines
+- Warns about lines too long for chat (max: 127 characters)
 - Audio indicators
 - Restores your clipboard after pasting in WC3
 - Probably many false-positives by anti-virus software (complain to them about it)